Architecture

 Eco-hotel de tres niveles con fachada de bambú y amplios ventanales, rodeado de vegetación tropical.
 La arquitectura integra elementos naturales como celosías, techos inclinados y pilares expuestos, promoviendo la ventilación cruzada y la conexión visual con el entorno natural.

-The eco-hotel emerges from a deep understanding of the island environment and a desire to harmoniously integrate with the surrounding nature, while respecting the competition's premise of preserving the existing structure intact.
+The eco-hotel emerges from a deep understanding of the island environment and a desire to integrate harmoniously with its ecosystem.
+In response to the competition requirement of preserving the existing ground-floor structure intact, the new intervention is introduced with subtlety, avoiding massive volumes that would compete with the scale of the surrounding buildings.

 Status